 Since April, schools and community groups in Norfolk have been working on an ambitious choral and creative writing project inspired by one of Norfolk’s best loved museums.
 The £90K project has brought together celebrated composer James Redwood, poet Lucy Sheerman and Sinfonia Viva with local communities to create an original oratorio inspired by the stories of those whose lives were shaped by the workhouse.

 Commissioned by Norfolk Museums Service and co-produced with Orchestras Live, the project has been funded by a grant from Arts Council England along with contributions from Broadland District Council, Norfolk Arts Service and Norfolk Music Education Hub.
-Sinfonia Viva, Writers’ Centre Norwich and Breckland Council have also been key partners in delivering this exciting new work which will be performed at Gressenhall Farm and Workhouse in June.
+Sinfonia Viva, Writers’ Centre Norwich and Breckland Council have also been key partners in delivering this exciting new work which was performed at Gressenhall Farm and Workhouse in June.

 The project comes on the back of the major Heritage Lottery Fund supported Voices from the Workhouse project which has seen a complete transformation of the workhouse galleries at Gressenhall.
-This project also enabled in-depth research into the nationally important archives and collections at Gressenhall, revealing fascinating facts about the lives of inmates and staff alike – it’s these stories which form the basis of the Together to the Workhouse Door performance.
+This project also enabled in-depth research into the nationally important archives and collections at Gressenhall, revealing fascinating facts about the lives of inmates and staff alike – it’s these stories that formed the basis of the Together to the Workhouse Door performance.

 An initial inspiration day held at Gressenhall on 29 March 2017 attracted a lot of interest with participants enjoying musical warm up activities with James Redwood and the Sinfonia Viva team, a whistle stop tour of the workhouse including meeting Victorian workhouse inmates (the Gressenhall Learning Team in disguise!) and creative writing sessions with Lucy Sheerman.

 Watch the video of the Inspiration Day here: